galacticoder/end2end-chat-site/README.md

 - Message harvesting for future decryption: mitigated by PQ envelope (ML‑KEM‑1024 + AES‑GCM/XChaCha20 + BLAKE3) and Signal forward secrecy.
 - Stolen refresh token: requires device‑bound proof (Ed25519); token alone is insufficient.
 - Server compromise: server stores only encrypted payloads; no plaintext message recovery.
 Keys are not present server‑side.
-- Local disk theft (desktop): IndexedDB contents are encrypted with PQ AEAD; plaintext exists only in memory during use.
+- Local disk theft (desktop): SQLite contents are encrypted with PQ AEAD; plaintext exists only in memory during use.
 - Network path manipulation: TLS with certificate pinning; Tor path required.

-## Operating the system
-- Quick start
-  - Certificates: `node scripts/generate_ts_tls.cjs` (required)
-  - Server: `node scripts/start-server.cjs`
-  - Desktop: `node scripts/start-client.cjs`
-- Configuration highlights (see ENVIRONMENT_VARIABLES.md for full list)
-  - Database: `DB_BACKEND=sqlite|postgres`, `DATABASE_URL` (when using Postgres)
-  - Rate limiting: `RATE_LIMIT_ENABLED=true`
-  - Tor controls: see variables documented in ENVIRONMENT_VARIABLES.md for bundle verification and transport settings
-- Scaling
-  - Enable Redis and the cluster manager for multi‑node delivery
-- Linux edge (optional): HAProxy auto‑config, soft reloads, and tunnel helpers

 ## Platform support
 - Desktop: Electron app runs natively on Linux, macOS, and Windows.
 The Tor bootstrapper and PQ stack are bundled in the desktop app.
 - Server: Node.js on Linux, macOS, and Windows (via WSL2).
 Full cross-platform support with automatic WSL2 forwarding on Windows.
-The optional HAProxy/systemd/tunnel automation targets Linux/macOS.
+The HAProxy/systemd/tunnel automation targets Linux/macOS.

 ## Future Goals

 All goals/to-dos are in the [issues tab](https://github.com/galacticoder/end2end-chat-site/issues).
 I am a solo developer working on making the safest app for users looking for an app where privacy and security truly matters for every small detail leaving their device.
 I plan on adding more user features and making huge ui improvements on my next update.

+## Contributing and reporting of issues

+Please reference the [`CONTRIBUTING.md`](https://github.com/galacticoder/end2end-chat-site/blob/main/docs/CONTRIBUTING.md) file for contributing to the project.
+Please reference the [`ISSUE_TEMPLATE.md`](https://github.com/galacticoder/end2end-chat-site/blob/main/docs/ISSUE_TEMPLATE.md) file for reporting issues.

 ## License
 [![GPLv3 License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)